 I am hanging on to summer, that’s what’s happening here.
 With fall on our doorstep people keep saying that fall is their favorite season.
 I’m sorry, I just can’t join them, I’m a summer girl, that’s all there is to it.
-That said, the mums are getting ready to pop, which does help a little with the transition.

 The oregano is still beautiful.
 I gave this a good cut back a couple of weeks ago.
 I’d like to dry some to enjoy this winter.